MichaelLivingston111/Predictive_Satellite_Regressions/README.md

 Overall, the models are quite accurate when tested on validation data from marine surfaces with an accuracy of >81% and mean error of ~10 micrograms.
 The models do not appear to be overfit, or violate any necessary assumptions.

 This project is a completely novel approach to estimating concentrations of marine exopolymers.
 Large scale estimations have never been done before.
-Furthermore, this represents a valuable tool for desalination industries as marine exopolymer gels are a serious issue in the desalination industry.
+Furthermore, this represents a valuable tool for desalination industries as marine exopolymer gels are a serious issue in the desalination industry .

 ![Figure_X2](https://user-images.githubusercontent.com/62566424/176569971-3ccbc1ba-7f94-432a-83ca-ac45763aa28a.png)